LiaIvanick/gl215-ler-workshop/GLM/README.md

   To be sure that all the examples will *work* during the workshop, you can use a [container](https://hub.docker.com/r/hydrobert/glm-workshop) of all the material.
 I'll quote the Docker website here:
   > "A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings."

-   You can install the Docker software from [here](https://docs.docker.com/get-docker/).
+   You can install the Docker software from [here](https://docs.docker.com/get-docker/):

+   - For Windows users (especially Home), please read the installation instructions on [this site](https://docs.docker.com/docker-for-windows/install-windows-home/).
+You will need to enable WSL 2 features as described [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and the whole setup can take a while.
+   - For Mac users, the installation is pretty and straightforward, please take a look at [this material](https://docs.docker.com/docker-for-mac/install/).
+   - You will find an overview of docker installation instructions for most Linux distributions [here](https://docs.docker.com/engine/install/).

    Once installed and started, you'll need to open a terminal and type (the pulling will take some time depending on your internet connection, it's 3.87 Gb big)
   ```
   docker pull hydrobert/glm-workshop
   docker run --rm -d  -p 8000:8000 -e ROOT=TRUE -e PASSWORD=password hydrobert/glm-workshop:latest